buchgr/bazel-remote/README.md

 bazel-remote also has experimental support for the ActionCache, ContentAddressableStorage and Capabilities services in the [Bazel Remote Execution API v2](https://github.com/bazelbuild/remote-apis/blob/master/build/bazel/remote/execution/v2/remote_execution.proto), and the corresponding parts of the [Byte Stream API](https://github.com/googleapis/googleapis/blob/master/google/bytestream/bytestream.proto).

-**Project status**: bazel-remote has been serving TBs of cache artifacts per day since April 2018, both on commodity hardware and AWS servers.
-Outgoing bandwidth can exceed 15 Gbit/s on the right AWS instance type.

 ## Usage